AlpacaKeep

 • Llama ADG Target: Llamas should gain 250 to 500 grams per day.

-With optimal nutrition, a healthy cria will double its birth weight by 30 to 60 days of age.
+With good nutrition, a healthy cria roughly doubles its birth weight by about one month of age.

 4. The Intervention Triggers